MedLink-ND/project/README.md

 ```bash
 source venv/bin/activate
 ```
 4. You should be in (venv) now.
-Install dependencies.
+Cd into project and install dependencies.
 ```bash
 pip install -r requirements.txt
 ```